-1. If Mr. Harding is confident in the projected budgets for corn and peppers including the projected price of peppers, should they make the change?
+1. If Mr. Harding is confident in the projected budgets for strawberries and melons including the projected price of strawberries, should they make the change?
 (2 points) Circle the correct response.

 YES NO

-2. At what price for strawberries would the Tuckers farm business find the partial budget difference to be zero?
+2. At what price for strawberries would the Harding farm business find the partial budget difference to be zero?
 (4 points) Round to THREE decimal places.

 $ 1.184 per lb